I am the Head of Journalism. I teach on all Journalism programmes, specialising in print and online Journalism.

 I teach on several modules, specialising in print and online journalism, along with law and ethics.

-I am interested in how tradtional media companies cope with the deep disruption caused to their business models by the digital revolution, particularly how newspapers adapt to the changing world.
+I am interested in how traditional media companies cope with the deep disruption caused to their business models by the digital revolution, particularly how newspapers adapt to the changing world through their digital channels.

 I am also interested in how this affects the skills required by journalists to allow them to succeed and how that, in turn, affects what we teach.

 I also have a professional interest in the under-representation of women in football journalism.
-As part of the new BA (Hons) Football Journalism programme that I am setting up with the University, I am working closely with a number of organisations, including Women in Football, to ensure that women have a fair representation both in teaching and studying on the course.
+As part of our unique BA (Hons) Football Journalism programme at the University, I am working closely with a number of organisations, including Women in Football, to ensure that women are fairly represented both in the teaching and studying of the course.

-My research focuses on how digital disruption of the business models of newspapers is undermining the culture, practices and ethical behaviour of their journalists.
+My research focuses on how digital disruption of the business models of newspapers is affecting the culture, practices and ethical behaviour of journalists.

 I am particularly interested in the adverse effect this has on some key areas of our society such as local democracy and the principle of open justice and, on the positive side, how media companies and individuals are reacting to counteract this.

 Member of the Society of Editors

 Director of the Independent Press Standards Organisation, the regulatory body set up by the press to oversee the ethics and practices of journalists working in newspapers and magazines, and their websites.